sflavelle/writing/scratchpad/sr-ba-crossover.md

  Lily blinked. "...What."

 "You know!
 The ones where the heroine is living a normal life and then she dies and appears in a fantasy world to find their TRUE PURPOSE!"
-She punched her fist into the air. "...Except... the way you look, with your hi-tech lookin' gear, I guess the opposite kinda happened, huh."
+She stood, and punched her fist into the air in exaggeration.
+"You look like one of those!
+What does she call 'em... eee...
+Isekai!
+Yeah! ...Except... the way you look, with your hi-tech lookin' gear, I guess maybe the opposite kinda happened, huh."

 Lily stared, blankly as she took this in.
 Slowly she blinked, and focused on her companion.
 "Then... if that's true, just... where am I? ... can I find a way back?"